-You might suggest that since the Cadets will be in uniform, it would be good for them to see him (her?) in uniform too.
+19. If I am asking a police officer to judge, how can I ask him to come dressed in his uniform?
+You might suggest that because the Cadets will be in uniform, it would be good for them to see him or her in uniform, too.